New York City College of Technology

 - Innovative programs in the Division of Continuing Education and External Partnerships help meet students' specific training and retraining needs and provide businesses with employees who have strong technical and management skills.
 For example, the unique Academy for Construction Education and Safety addresses an urgent New York City need for construction workers and managers with the skills to prevent avoidable accidents and meet mandated safety standards in construction.
 It has trained over 16,000 workers in its five-year existence.

-- College faculty participate inthe Brooklyn Waterfront Research Center, with grants from NSF, NEH and the Borough President and philanthropic support.
+- The College’s evolving Brooklyn Waterfront Research Center, has received grants from NSF, NEH and the Borough President, as well as philanthropic support.
 The Center supports faculty and student research, contributes to the development of place-based learning and produces research sure to aid rational development of the waterfront, a precious regional asset.

 - With the generous participation of Teamsters Local 817 and the Mayor’s Office of Film, Theatre and Broadcasting, the College has created the Made in NY scholarship program to support students in entertainment-related programs.

-- City Tech students in Hospitality Management have taken the top award in culinary arts at the International Hotel, Motel and Restaurant Show, in six of the last eight years.
+- City Tech students in Hospitality Management have taken the top award in culinary arts at the International Hotel, Motel and Restaurant Show, in six of the last nine years.